int-y1/BBFractran/holdout/README.md

 * `sz22_11130.txt` (Dec 11, 2025): After applying the "Spanning Vectors" and "Power Difference Limit Mod" decider. [link](https://discord.com/channels/960643023006490684/1438019511155691521/1448729669263163596)
 * `sz22_10458.txt` (Dec 11, 2025): After running all machines to 10^9 steps ([link](https://discord.com/channels/960643023006490684/1438019511155691521/1448806255261913199)).
 3 machines took 31957632 steps to halt, and this was the record.

-91123 holdouts remain.
-TODO: run "Spanning Vectors", run "Power Difference Limit Mod", run all machines to 10^10 steps.
+10458 holdouts remain.
+TODO: Create `sz22_10441.txt` (17 more machines were proven to halt).

 ## Size 23